 ‘You’re in a league of your own’

 Stuart Broad was Jamie Redknapp's rival team captain for the unaired pilot episode.
 When the programme started a full series, his position was taken by fellow cricketer Andrew 'Freddie' Flintoff.

-In a second series episode, the blue team were asked to name three current (as of 2011) German Formula 1 drivers.
+On Series 3, Episode 3, the blue team were asked to name three current (as of 2011) German Formula 1 drivers.
 Mark Webber, Sebastian Vettel, and Michael Schumacher were accepted as correct answers, despite Mark Webber being Australian.

 The show publicised the hashtag #aloto.